ysdede/jesse_strategies/OttBands5minFixedOtt-2-MATIC/README.md

 OTT signal by ott_bw value.

 As seen on the image above bands help to filter small movements in sideways markets.
 Strategy will long or short only if the MAvg crosses upper/lower bands.
-And it will exit position when the MAV signal crosses
+And it will exit position when the MAvg signal crosses
-OTT (middle) signal.
+the OTT (middle) signal.

 This is the exit position condition:
 ```python